Info About Hard Copies and How to Order

 At Lulu, click the black-covered AOR, and the book ordering process will be self-explanatory.

-The latest price for 1 book is $12.36.
-(It used to cost $6.43, but the global supply chain mess has messed with prices.
+The latest price for 1 book is $13.55.
+(It used to cost $6.43, then it went up to $12.36 because the global supply chain mess is messing with prices.
 This ministry still gets nothing.)

 FYI: Lulu tells me how many copies sold on what date,